joomdev/Mighty-Addons/README.md

 ## Changelog

+### 1.3.14
+* Fixed: Pro notification issue on Sections

 ### 1.3.13
+* Added: Added alignment control in Testimonial
 * Fixed: Library Import trigger the bug
-* Added: Added alignment control in Testimonial
 * Fixed: Design issues in Dashboard
 * Fixed: PHP notices from Widgets

 ### 1.3.12
+* Added: Switcher Controls in the dashboard to control extensions
+* Added: Compatibility for both new and old Elementor versions
 * Fixed: Sub links in Mighty Addons Dashboard
-* Added: Switcher Controls in the dashboard to control extensions
 * Fixed: CSS issues in Widgets
 * Fixed: Bullets and Arrows Controls not working in Testimonial Widget
 * Fixed: Responsive breakpoints in Testimonial Widget
 * Fixed: Elementor API issues with Template Library and Cross-site Copy/Paste
-* Added: Compatibility for both new and old Elementor versions

 ### 1.3.11
 * Fixed: Copy/Paste Conflict with RankMath plugin